esikm/Pillow/docs/handbook/image-file-formats.rst

 SPIDER
 ^^^^^^

-PIL reads and writes SPIDER image files of 32-bit floating point data ("F;32F").
+PIL2 reads and writes SPIDER image files of 32-bit floating point data ("F;32F").

-PIL also reads SPIDER stack files containing sequences of SPIDER images.
+PIL2 also reads SPIDER stack files containing sequences of SPIDER images.
 The :py:meth:`~file.seek` and :py:meth:`~file.tell` methods are supported, and random access is allowed.

-The :py:meth:`~PIL.Image.Image.open` method sets the following attributes:
+The :py:meth:`~PIL2.Image.Image.open` method sets the following attributes:

 **format**
     Set to ``SPIDER``